AdrianSuliga/Simple_Games/Guess_a_number/README.md

 Update:

   User can no longer enter words as input, there was a major bug while using rand() function but I fortunately managed to fix it.

+Update:

+  Ranges which can be chosen via typing and sliders is the same now.